 Whether you’re in Napa, Sonoma, Healdsburg, Mendocino, or Calistoga, the steps are the same:

-- Confirm your W-2 headcount — if it hits 5+ at any point, you’re subject to CalSavers
+- Confirm your W-2 headcount — if you have even one W-2 employee at any point, you’re subject to CalSavers

 - Check if you already have a qualifying plan (many employers don’t realize their plan qualifies)